MemBuilder: Reinforcing LLMs for Long-Term Memory Construction via Attributed Dense Rewards: Methodology

 \subsubsection{Contribution-Aware Gradient Weighting}

 Within each rollout, actions operating on the four memory dimensions contribute to a shared memory bank and receive a global reward.
 However, the functional impact on downstream QA performance varies significantly across memory types; for instance, Episodic Memories may be frequently retrieved while Procedural Memories remain unused.
 To account for these discrepancies, we dynamically amplify gradient updates based on each component's downstream utility.
+Since vanilla GRPO computes a single advantage per rollout and applies it uniformly to all components, it cannot distinguish their individual contributions---a challenge analogous to credit assignment in cooperative multi-agent settings~\citep{foerster2018coma,li2022dae}.
+Drawing on prior work that scales gradient updates by downstream utility to resolve such attribution ambiguity~\citep{li2022dae,ren2018l2rw}, we dynamically amplify gradient updates based on each component's retrieval-based contribution.

-During QA evaluation, we record retrieval counts $h^{(m)}$ for each memory type $m \in \{\mathrm{epi}, \mathrm{sem}, \mathrm{proc}\}$ across all questions.
+During QA evaluation, we record retrieval counts $h^{(m)}$ for each memory type $m \in \{\textrm{epi}, \textrm{sem}, \textrm{proc}\}$ across all questions.
 The dominant contributing type is:

 Gradient weights are assigned as: